J-Sarnoff/FLOAT65.jl/README.md

 State is held within the floating point value by appropriating one bit of the exponent field.
 This offers a value that maximally interoperable with Float64 and carries alterable state.
-It requires a fast decoding prior to calculation and fast encoding of the result.
+It requires decoding prior to calculation and encoding of the result.

 This is a largely untested working implementation.
 At best, which is with elementary functions, on my machine it runs 2.5x slower.
 At worst, with multiply,